natejacko/CPSC501-Assignment1/README.md

 CPSC 501 - Assignment 1: Refactoring

-The following code base is for Assignment 1 (refactoring assignment) offered by Jonathan Hudson at the University of Calgary.
+The following code base is for Assignment 1 (refactoring assignment) offered in CPSC 501 by Jonathan Hudson at the University of Calgary.

 The assignment description is as follows:
 The focus of this assignment is the practical application of refactoring to some existing objectoriented code.
 Find or create a running program that is poorly structured and can be improved